How can we help you today?

 Upfront investment: Low

 If you’ve got knowledge to share, digital products can pay for it.
-After all, the global digital goods market is already worth about $124 billion in 2025 and is expected to more than triple by 2030.
+After all, the global digital goods market is already worth about $157 billion in 2026 and is expected to more than triple by 2030.
 You can create e-books, templates, online courses, or digital art once and sell them again and again.
 This is a popular path for anyone looking to grow a profitable website, which is even easier now with AI tools that help you outline, draft, or design products more efficiently.

 • Where to sell: Use platforms like Gumroad, Sellfy, or Payhip.
-Or you can set up your own online store.
+Or you can set up your own online store

 • Example: A graphic designer builds a dedicated page offering printable wall art and earns income with each download.